As the Government considers a ban on bottom trawling, research finds huge public support for protections for marine life

 *Carbon stored by our seabeds: 240 million tonnes of carbon in the top 10cm alone.
 Blue Carbon | The Wildlife Trusts

-How to contact minister Hardy and the Marine Management Organisation: Ban Bottom Trawling
+Respond to the consultation by contacting minister Hardy and the Marine Management Organisation on this link: Ban Bottom Trawling

 About the research: Savanta interviewed 2,012 UK adults aged 18+ online between 27th and 30th June 2025.
 Data were weighted to be representative of all UK adults by age, sex, region and SEG.
 Savanta is a member of the British Polling Council and abides by its rules.